 Effexor Addiction and Withdrawal Symptoms

 Some of the antidepressant addiction withdrawal symptoms that have been reported by the FDA 5 include brain zaps or shocks, irritability, flu-like symptoms, night terrors, anxiety, nausea, dizziness, sleepiness, insomnia, increased blood pressure, sweating, dry mouth, loss of appetite, and constipation.
 There are possibilities of more severe Effexor side effects that may have the potential of being dangerous to your health, rare withdrawal side effects include cardiac arrhythmia, increased cholesterol, stomach pain, changes in vision, Neuroleptic malignant syndrome, pancreatitis, seizure, external bleeding, and Tardive Dyskinesia discontinuation syndrome.
-Tardive Dyskinesia is an involuntary movement disorder and a rare side effect that can emerge during or after withdrawal from this and other SNRI medication.
+Tardive Dyskinesia is an involuntary movement disorder and a rare adverse effect that can emerge during or after withdrawal from venlafaxine as well as other SNRI medication.
 Effexor is known to produce more intense withdrawals than other SNRI medications.11,12

 Finding and Addressing Root Causes for Depression & Effexor Addiction